-Legal Restrictions on Foreign Ownership of Property in Cyprus
+Legal Restrictions on Property Ownership and Sale in Cyprus

 Popular Locations to Buy Property in Cyprus

 Cyprus offers a variety of attractive locations for property buyers, catering to different preferences and lifestyles.
 Some of the popular locations include:

 - Paphos: Known for its historical sites, pleasant climate, and stunning beaches, Paphos is a favorite among retirees and expats.

 - Limassol: Limassol is a bustling cosmopolitan city with a vibrant nightlife, making it a popular choice for young professionals and investors.

 - Larnaca: Larnaca boasts a rich cultural heritage, and its proximity to the international airport makes it convenient for travelers.

 - Nicosia: As the capital city, Nicosia offers a mix of modern amenities and historical charm.

 Your choice of location should align with your lifestyle and investment goals, whether you seek a quiet beachside retreat or a bustling urban environment.